 When I saw the very large price tags good original or even restored Voigtländers go for, I said gack.
 I have other ways I need to spend hundreds of dollars right now.

-Voigtländer made over a million cameras using the Bessa name through 1957, but the original Bessa was made through 1949 with several years off during World War II.
-Voigtländer added features to the Bessa several times during the run, so earlier examples lack the folding viewfinder, the door-mounted shutter release that retracts when you close the door, the bellows and lens that extend on your own when you open the door, and the ability to take 6×9-cm or 4.5×6 photos.
+Voigtländer made over a million cameras using the Bessa name through 1957, but this original Bessa only through 1949 with several years off during World War II.
+Voigtländer added features to the Bessa several times during the run, so earlier examples lack the folding viewfinder, the door-mounted shutter release that retracts when you close the door, the bellows and lens that extend on your own when you open the door, and the mask that lets you switch between take 6×9 or 4.5×6 photos.

 Even though the Bessa was a fairly pedestrian camera by Voigtländer’s standards, it is still full of excellent design.
 For example, it has a clever film delivery system that simplifies loading.
 A little panel over the film spool holds the film in; swing it out, drop a roll of 120 film in, and swing it back, no spindles necessary.
 It also comes with a mask that lets it take 4.5×6 photos.
-Just insert the mask into the slots, as the photo below shows.
+Just insert the mask into the slots, as the photo above shows.
 The pop-up viewfinder even has a separate pop-up mask so you can frame 4.5×6 shots.